samthebest/dump/BasicSecurity.md

 For example this could be Amazon Prime, online banking etc, games that allow in app purchases, app stores where a credit/debit card has been added, any tool that allows you to buy something without entering card details by storing card details.

  - If you need to invent a password use the same process as described in 1.1.1
- - Keep every password different
+ - Keep every password different, including your gmail & operating system password
  - Setup Multi-factor authentication (see section 2)
  - See section 8